Then by chance life got started. This gave the material universe a limited sort of meaning: survival and reproduction.

 This is a terrible idea, we must suppress it.
 But that would violate the principle of freedom of communication and thought.
 If a small portion of the human race wanted to have the artificial intelligence pursue this idea, it might not be possible for the rest of the humans to stop them.

 But why would people vote to be eliminated for the sake of these artificial intelligence machines, that enjoy their artificial experiences generating artificial utility.
-Well obviously it is the ethical thing to do and as any one of the billions of voters has no control over the outcome of this world wide election they will vote their values rather than there self-interest.
+Well obviously it is the ethical thing to do and as any one of the billions of voters has no control over the outcome of this world wide election they will vote their values rather than their self-interest.

 Our institutions have the great advantage that they prevent anyone from preventing progress, and the take over of the artificial intelligence is progress, from an atheist, materialist, secularist point of view.